Flying in the Skai with Hydrogen

 “Hydrogen has a few hundred times the energy density of the best of lithium ion battery technology,” Holmes explained.

-About the vehicle that was unveiled, Morrison said, “It’s 100% full-scale prototype.
+About the vehicle that was unveiled, Morrison said, “It’s a 100% full-scale prototype.
 That one just was not intended to fly.”

 Morrison holds several patents supporting the Skai and its hydrogen fuel cell systems.
 US patent 9764822B2, filed in early 2015, includes images of a six-armed vehicle with clear heritage to Skai.
 But, Morrison explained, “It took a long time to find investors — an investor that was willing to go along for the ride, as you’d say.
 We found that in the early part of 2018,” though he declined to identify who.